 Writing several months later, in the Summer 2003 issue of The Wave (the newsletter of the UCSC Women's Studies Department), Aptheker accused the Bush administration of “[i]mplementing a proto-fascist program of racist abuse directed especially toward peoples of Arab heritage, while giving license to the worst forms of persecution of all peoples of color.”

 Aptheker has also labored to bring anti-Israel activism to the UCSC campus.
-She signed an open letter to the U.S. government demanding the abrogation of all American aid to Israel.
-In 2002, she authored an article in The Wave pledging support for Palestinian terrorists, who she described as “anti-occupation activists,” and she applauded Israeli reservists who refused to serve in the “occupied territories.”
+She once signed an open letter to the U.S. government demanding the cessation of all American aid to Israel.
+In the summer of 2002, she authored an article in The Wave pledging support for Palestinian terrorists, whom she described as “anti-occupation activists,” and she applauded Israeli reservists who refused to serve in the “occupied territories.”